hyphanet/plugin-WebOfTrust/STYLE.md

 To make the history more readable instead of squashing you should create sub-branches of your feature branch and merge them into the feature branch one after another.
-Use `git merge --no-ff SUB_BRANCH` to ensure a merge commit is always created and use the merge commit to summarize the sub-branch.
+Use `git merge --no-ff SUB_BRANCH` to ensure a merge commit is always created and use the merge commit message to summarize the sub-branch.
 Then the merge commits serve as a replacement for what would otherwise be squashed commits.

 For further details on Git usage see the [Git](#git) section below.